-Natrural Resources Wales (NRW) and the Environment Agency (EA) / Cefas have continued the programmes on the Rivers Dee (North Wales) and Tamar (SW England), respectively, to monitor marine survival of these salmon stocks.
-Smolt trapping with rotary screw traps has continued, with around 2,550 salmon smolts tagged on the River Dee in 2013 and 5,000 on the River Tamar; additional sea trout smolts were also marked or tagged at both sites (with different management objectives).
-NRW / EA have continued to operate upstream traps on both rivers throughout the year to monitor the run of adult fish and allow return rates of tagged fish to be estimated.
-The traps are also used to collect additional biological information, such as the size, age and condition of the returning fish.
+Natural Resources Wales (NRW) have continued the programme on the Rivers Dee (North Wales) to monitor marine survival.
+Smolt trapping with rotary screw traps continued (at two sites), with about 2,000 salmon smolts tagged in 2016; additional sea trout smolts were also marked or tagged.
+NRW have also continued to operate an upstream trap on the Dee throughout the year to monitor the run of adult fish and allow return rates of tagged fish to be estimated.
+The trap is also used to collect additional biological information, such as the size, age and condition of the returning fish.
+The collaborative Environment Agency (EA) / Cefas smolt tagging programme on the River Tamar (SW England) resumed in 2015 after a one-year break (largely staffed by EA).
+Just over 4,000 wild salmon smolts were captured and tagged in 2016, and the operation of the counting/trapping facility at the head-of-tide also continued enabling adult returns to be monitored and tagged fish identified.
+There was a modest upturn in marine survival compared with the most recent years.

-On the River Frome, GWCT continued to operate a variety of PIT tag detector systems on the river and, in collaboration with Cefas, also operated a rotary screw trap to sample migrating smolts.
-GWCT also operate counting facilities for both smolts and returning adults and estimate the age split of returning adults.
-This combination of facilities enables annual estimates of return rates (marine survival).
+On the River Frome, GWCT continued to operate a variety of PIT tag detector systems on the river.
+In collaboration with Cefas, GWCT also tagged large numbers of juvenile salmon with PIT tags and operated a rotary screw trap to sample migrating smolts.
+The proportion of PIT tagged fish among the migrating smolts is used, together with counts of out-migrating PIT-tagged fish, to estimate the size of the smolt run.
+GWCT also operate counting facilities for returning adults and estimate the age split of returning adults.
+This combination of facilities enables annual estimates of return rates (marine survival) to be derived.

-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project The marine life of Atlantic salmon: evidence from the microchemistry of scales Objective of research project To identify existing Atlantic salmon scale libraries in England and Wales.
+Party or relevant jurisdiction European Union LIV (England and Wolce) Title of project European Union - UK (England and Wales) The marine life of Atlantic salmon: evidence from the The of project microchemistry of scales Objective of research project To identify existing Atlantic salmon scale libraries in England and Wales.
 Refine and improve existing methods to stable isotope ratios and trace elements in salmon scales.
 Measure the stable isotope composition (C and N) from salmon scales in relation to variations in the marine environment.
 Measure trace element compositions from salmon scales in relation to variations in the marine environment.
 Develop a model to predict the impact of changes in the marine environment (e.g. productivity) on return rates of salmon from specific populations.
 Assess the suitability of stable isotope and trace element analysis to understand the distribution of other keystone fish species (e.g. European eel).
 Brief description of research project The research will focus on scale microchemistry using scales from existing libraries together with scales taken from grilse and MSW salmon sampled in the ocean to develop a model to predict the impact of changes in the marine environment (e.g. productivity) on return rates of salmon from specific populations using scale microchemistry.
 Dates during which research will take place 1 April 2007 - 31 March 2010 Area in which research will take place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £66,709 over 3 years Number of participating scientists 3 Name and e-mail address of coordinating scientist in charge of project Dr Clive Trueman trueman@noc.soton.ac.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A